-- 1. Continue with the current approach? - 2.
-Identify land for housing in the larger rural settlements, e.g. Brampton, Longtown, Dalston, Scotby, Wetheral, and have a policy which allows housing in the remainder of the LSCs? - 3.
-Redefine the list of LSCs, recognising that villages often work in clusters and are interdependent on each other; - 4.
-Include smaller villages within a two mile radius of Carlisle as suitable locations for development, provided they have good public transport, cycle and footpath connections, e.g. Linstock?
+- a) Continue with the current approach? or - b) Identify land for housing in the larger rural settlements, e.g. Brampton, Longtown, Dalston, Scotby, Wetheral, and have a policy which allows housing in the remainder of the LSCs? or - c) Redefine the list of LSCs, recognising that villages often work in clusters and are reliant upon the services each other provides; or - d) Include smaller villages within a two mile radius of Carlisle as suitable locations for development, provided they have good public transport, cycle and footpath connections, e.g. Linstock?